Pritamstudent/Registration-Form/README.md

 **The Project is based to create a responsive registration form for a event**.
 ***
 ##  2. About
-_Here, we have created a registration form with the option of delete , edit and add new records
+_Here, we have created a registration form with the option of delete , edit and add new records._
 ***
 ##  3. What you have to do :grey_question: